 Do You Need to Be a Gamer to Translate Video Game Copy?|

 We have spoken about the Russian localization blunders of Cyberpunk in a previous article; we will not reiterate them.
 What we want to highlight in this article is why it went wrong.
-Maybe because the translator was not a gamer.
+Was it perhaps because the translator was not a gamer?

-Why is it so important to be a gamer?
-In the case of Cyberpunk 2077, it is.
+In the case of Cyberpunk 2077, that was likely true indeed.
 Replete with gang slang like “choom” or “gonk”, the game has racked the brains of dozens of video game localizers.
 These terms are used to describe certain moods, and it is up to the translator to be creative to convey their meaning and intent.
 To decipher these, we need to dig deeper into Cyberpunk’s development history.

 Lest we forget, Cyberpunk’s developer and designer is Mike Pondsmith, a notorious African American game designer and a science fiction lover.
 A lot (if not most) of the language in his game is street slang used to depict a world of divisive racism and corporations forever at war.
 Working closely with CD Projekt Red might lead us to think he thought of “choom” as some sort of gang-style sweet talk like “bro”, “dude”, “man”, “bud”, or “mate” for the Brits.
 So, you guessed it, “choom” means friend.

 In contrast, “gonk” means “idiot” or “fool”.
 This one is a real one, even!
 Chiefly British, though.
 LoL.

 So, do you have to have a kinky “street life” to be a video game translator or localizer?
 Um… No, not really.
 You just have to be a gamer to sense all the techy nuances of the game itself.
 And, let’s face it, the Cyberpunk series is a cornucopia of those.
 See for yourself (if you haven’t already):